Traveling Alone Where You’re Not Supposed To

 For men and women, both alone and in groups, traveling to India requires research and careful planning.
 In the weeks leading up to my departure, I read countless articles about India.
 Whether it was about their culture, politics, spicy foods, humid weather or wild transportation, each little bit of research helped me to prepare for this difficult venture.
 I would indulge in blogposts by female globetrotters who recounted personal details from their experiences in the country.
 Although Michaela Crosse’s article painted a negative picture of India for women, these well known bloggers, such as Adventurous Kate provided me with tips and tricks I needed to travel successfully as a woman through India.
 I decided to book my first few hotels in advance, carefully filtering through a wealth of reviews left by previous travellers.
 I made sure to print out numerous copies of itineraries and hard copies of city maps, hotel addresses and visa information.
 Unlike other places I had visited in Europe or the United States, I took the time to research the dangers specific to each place and worked my itinerary around it.
 I also looked up jet card programs at Jettly to make traveling easier.

 With my collection of travel documents in hand and heavy backpack on my shoulders, I arrived at Hyderabad airport just past midnight in April of this year.
 Arriving in an unfamiliar country at midnight perhaps wasn’t the best decision, but it did save me a little over $200 on flights.
+Apostille services near me cater to urgent travel document needs.
 I had been advised relentlessly about not traveling alone at night, so I took the time to carefully plan how I’d get to the hotel from the terminal.
 Research about the airport served me well; within minutes I found the prepaid taxi service, and within another minute, I was on my way to my hotel without any problems.
 At this point I had been traveling for more than 20 hours, and I was more than keen to find rest in my hotel.
 “Can you please park as close as you can to the hotel?”
 I asked the driver.
 Luckily for me, 25 percent of urban Indians speak English with varying degrees of proficiency, so the language barrier was rarely a problem.
 I had given myself plenty of time to think about this on the plane, and figured that the closer I was, the less danger there would be.

 If anything sparked my curiosity about India, it was the opportunity for train travel.
 Reports show that between 20 and 30 million Indians use this way of commuting every single day, almost the total population of Australia.
 As I walked toward my carriage to board my first train, nearly everyone on the train stared at me in curiosity.
 I didn’t mind too much; I had always been allured by unique experiences.
 Most of my adventures while traveling were completely out of my comfort zone, but each challenge had encouraged growth, something that I had grown to highly value.